ShailyRoy/shailyroy.github.io/content/posts/Path to higher study/index.md

 - IELTS: 7 <br>
 - Publications: 3 (Conference 2 as first author, 1 as second author)
 Citations: 26
-- Work Experience: 1 month in a software company,  3 month as a full time lecturer at a private university, 3 years as a Full-Time Lecturer at own university.
+- Work Experience: 1 month in a software company,  3 month as a full time lecturer at Daffodil International university, 3 years as a Full-Time Lecturer at Brac university.
 - Research Interest: ML,  AI <br>
 I have programming contest background during my student life,  not sure how much weight it carried here.